Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Introduction

-Of growing interest are also subgraphs of flip graphs which correspond to particular classes of triangulations.
-Houle et al.~\cite{hhnr-gtpf-05} consider triangulations which contain a perfect matching of the underlying point set.
+Of growing interest are subgraphs of flip graphs which correspond to particular classes of triangulations.
+Houle \etal~\cite{hhnr-gtpf-05} consider triangulations which contain a perfect matching of the underlying point set.
 They show that this class of triangulations is connected via flips, that is, the corresponding subgraph of the flip graph is connected.
 Related results exist for order-$k$ Delaunay graphs, which consist of a subset of $k$-edges, where a $k$-edge is an edge for which a covering disk exists which covers at most $k$ other points of the set.
 For general point sets the graph of order-$k$ Delaunay graphs is connected via edge flips for $k \leq 1$, but there exist examples for $k \geq 2$ that can not be converted into each other without leaving this class~\cite{abghnr-dga-08}.
-If the underlying point set is in convex position, then~\cite{abghnr-dga-08} also shows that the resulting flip graph is connected for any $k \geq 0$.
-The flip operation has been extended to other planar graphs, see~\cite{bh-fpg-09} for a very recent and extensive survey.
+If the underlying point set is in convex position, the resulting flip graph is connected for any $k \geq 0$~\cite{abghnr-dga-08}.
+The flip operation has also been extended to other planar graphs, see Bose and Hurtado~\cite{bh-fpg-09} for a recent and extensive survey.

-\emph{Pseudo-triangulations} are a generalization of triangulations.
-A \emph{pseudo-triangle} is a planar polygon with exactly three internal angles less than $\pi$.
-A pseudo-triangulation of a point set $S$ is a partition of the convex hull of $S$ into pseudo-triangles whose vertex set is $S$.
-Of particular interest are the so-called \emph{minimum} pseudo-triangulations which have exactly $2n-3$ edges.
-Contrary to triangulations each internal edge of a pseudo-triangulation can be flipped.
-A flip in a pseudo-triangulation exchanges the diagonal of a pseudo-quadrilateral with its unique counterpart.
-The flip graph ${\cal F}_{PT}(S)$ of minimum pseudo-triangulations of a point set $S$ is connected and Bereg~\cite{Bereg2004} showed that its diameter is $O(n \log n)$.

-There are point sets for which every triangulation has a vertex of degree $n-1$.
-But for pseudo-triangulations it is known~\cite{kkmsst-tbptp-03} that any point set in general position has a pseudo-triangulation of maximum vertex degree 5.
-For point sets in convex position every pseudo-triangulation is in fact a triangulation and indeed, convex point sets always have triangulations of maximum vertex degree 4.
-Hence the question arises if the flip graphs of (pseudo-)triangulations whose maximum vertex degree is bounded by a constant $k$ are connected for certain values of $k$.
+There are point sets for which every triangulation has a vertex of degree $n-1$, but point sets in convex position always have triangulations with maximum vertex degree~4.
+Therefore, we concentrate on point sets in convex position and study the following question: is the flip graph of triangulations with maximum vertex degree $k$ connected?
+Triangulations of sets of~$n$ points in convex position are in one to one correspondence to many other combinatorially equivalent structures, all of them interpreting Catalan numbers~\cite[Chapter~6]{stanley}.
+Our results can be reinterpreted via these equivalences.
+Maybe the most prominent of these structures are binary search trees over a set of $n$ elements stored in the leaves.
+A degree-$k$ bounded triangulation corresponds to a search tree, whose elements are connected to its neighbors by a path of at most $k$ vertices.
+A flip in a triangulation translates to the standard rotation in a search tree.